 It boasts the highest return on invested capital among its peers, a gross profit margin of over 40%, return on equity of 39% and low debt to equity of 3%.
 It is clearly a quality company.

 When headlines are scary it is tempting is to hide all our savings in cash and hope for the best and forget the basic principles of investing.
 But we all need our savings to grow at a reasonable rate above consumer price inflation and hoarding cash is not a long-term solution.

 The JSE offers many quality shares that when combined in a portfolio, are very likely to perform well over the longer term and allow us to sleep much easier at night.

 That’s not to say that volatility isn’t unsettling - it is.
 But it’s important to remember it’s a function of global capital flows reacting to bits of information and this market ‘noise’ will always be with us.

-But just like your neighbour mowing the lawn early on a Sunday morning, ultimately the noise stops and the day moves on.
+But just like your neighbour mowing the lawn early on Sunday morning, ultimately the noise stops, and the day moves on.